HGboda/vision-web-app/README.md

 # Vision LLM Agent - Object Detection with AI Assistant

 A multi-model object detection and image classification demo with LLM-based AI assistant for answering questions about detected objects.
 This project uses YOLOv8, DETR, and ViT models for vision tasks, and TinyLlama for natural language processing.
+The application includes a secure login system to protect access to the AI features.

 ## Project Architecture